Early Tissot watches, including the Antimagnetique, came with all kinds of evolutions of the Tissot 27, but this one has the base caliber.

 I had to fit a new winding stem and trim it to the correct size.

-What do you think of this oversized Tissot Antimagnetique?
+What do you think of this Tissot Antimagnetique jumbo?
 Do you have an Antimag too?
 Tell me about it in the comments below.